haileytapia/portfolio/SplunkStyleGuideAdditions.md

 ## Usage dictionary

-This section outlines terms to use and avoid in Splunk documentation.
+Below are my three entries in the Usage dictionary, which outlines terms to use and avoid in Splunk documentation.

-See below for my three entries in the dictionary.

 ### [after](https://docs.splunk.com/Documentation/StyleGuide/current/StyleGuide/Usagedictionary#A)